achyutjhunjhunwala/theuiguy-blog/ckfwlt30u00aj0es1fq8c90kv.md

 ## Nest JS: Caching Service Methods with Custom Decorators

-After searching the internet for a long and checking with the Nest JS community, I realized there is no out of the box solution available to provide Caching/Memoisation capabilities to Service level methods in Nest JS.
+After searching the internet for a long time and checking with the Nest JS community, I realised that there is no out of the box solution available to provide Caching/Memoization capabilities to Service level methods in Nest JS.
 So I decided to build one.

 ## **Problem Statement**

-Nest JS provided decorators out of the box that can be plugged into the Controller Methods and hence caching can be achieved for a particular route.
+Nest JS provides decorators out of the box that can be plugged into the Controller Methods and hence caching can be achieved for a particular route.
 What about the situation where we want to cache the output of a service method that makes an API call or a DB query.

 ## ** Custom Cache Decorator as a Solution**